Skip to main content

 Logout functionality

-• If you provide a logout function, it must not automatically log the user out of their single sign on system.
+• If you provide a logout function, it must not automatically log the user out of their single sign-on system.
 It may offer the user the choice to do so.

 Preparation before submitting to OpenAthens for testing and publication

-Enable access to our test organisations
+Enable access to our test organizations

 In order for us to run our tests we will need access to one or more parts of your application.
 This could be an individual product, package or area - basically enough access to test your application and compare the experiences when trying to access content we do and do not have access to.